tokenspice/tokenspice0.1/README.md

 TokenSPICE was meant to be simple.
 It definitely makes no claims on "best" for anything.
 Maybe you'll find it useful.

 **This is an old version of TokenSPICE!!
-All new work is going into https://github.com/oceanprotocol/tokenspice**.
+All new work is going into the main version at https://github.com/oceanprotocol/tokenspice**.

-(*This* repo used to be named `tokenspice` but it's now renamed to `tokenspice0.1` so that the new version takes precedence.
-The repo `tokenspice2` is now called simply `tokenspice`.
-It has EVM and more.).
+The main version now runs non-EVM sims as fast as this repo, including Web3 Sustainability Loop.
+(As of [this PR](https://github.com/tokenspice/tokenspice/pull/97)).

-_This_ repo is useful if you only want to model Web3 Sustainability Loop, no EVM, and no improvements over time.
+(*This* repo used to be named `tokenspice` but as of summer 2021, it's renamed to `tokenspice0.1` so that the main version takes precedence.
+The repo `tokenspice2` is now called simply `tokenspice`.).

 # A. Quickstart